2020 Republican National Convention: Planning and staging

+Trump began searching for a new city to stage the convention.
+Republican National Committee officials stressed that even if the majority of activity was going to outside the city, the mechanics of the convention would remain in Charlotte.
 On June 11, the Republican National Committee confirmed that the main events and speeches of the convention would move to Jacksonville, Florida, including Trump's nomination acceptance speech on August 27 at the VyStar Veterans Memorial Arena.
 However the convention's official business was to remain in Charlotte with a greatly reduced agenda and number of delegates.
 August 24 was to see a portion of the convention hosted in Charlotte, with the following three days of the convention being held in Jacksonville.